DP 203: Data Engineering on Microsoft Azure

 Figure: What is Hadoop – Benefits of Big Data Analytics

 So, let us move ahead and know the problems associated with traditional approach in en-cashing Big data opportunities.

 In traditional approach, the main issue was handling the heterogeneity of data i.e. structured, semi-structured and unstructured.
 The RDBMS focuses mostly on structured data like banking transaction, operational data etc. and Hadoop specializes in semi-structured, unstructured data like text, videos, audios, Facebook posts, logs, etc. RDBMS technology is a proven, highly consistent, matured systems supported by many companies.
-While on the other hand, Hadoop system technology is developed and is in demand due to Big Data, which mostly consists of unstructured data in different formats.
+While on the other hand, Hadoop is in demand due to Big Data, which mostly consists of unstructured data in different formats.